 BULAWAYO, ZIMBABWE — Nomalanga Mthethwa moves from one supermarket to another, ferociously browsing each section for a bargain.
-When she can’t find what she needs, or some items are over her budget, she turns to street vendors on the crowded sidewalks of Bulawayo, Zimbabwe’s second-largest city.
+When she can’t find what she needs, or when some items exceed her budget, she turns to street vendors on the crowded sidewalks of Bulawayo, Zimbabwe’s second-largest city.

-Street merchants, estimated to be a third of Zimbabwe’s work force, are making this task a little easier, she says.
+Street merchants, estimated to be one-third of Zimbabwe’s workforce, are making this task a little easier, she says.
 Many of them offer low prices on the items on Mthethwa’s shopping list and are willing to reduce those prices depending on whether a customer pays with cash; plastic money, a common local term for debit cards; or mobile money, an electronic remittance service that only requires a mobile phone.

 “In some supermarkets, a packet of Maq washing powder costs $8.50,” Mthethwa points out.
 “With street vendors, Maq costs $4.75 when paying with cash and $5.20 when using mobile money.”

 As this pricing system, locally called the multi-tier pricing system, gains popularity with some of Zimbabwe’s consumers and salespeople, others deem it an inconvenience.
 Zimbabwe’s authorities have issued several statements in the past year, warning vendors to stop using the pricing system, which they say is discriminatory to buyers.
 But with few signs of improvement in the country’s sputtering economy, some informal traders say ignoring the warnings is the only way to stay in business.

 Fortune Moyo, GPJ Zimbabwe